LisaMcCormack/CV/README.md

 I studied English Literature at university because I enjoyed reading and wanted to be able to write finely crafted essays.
 After university I followed my mother's footsteps into the world of accountancy and became part qualified.
 Feeling like I had plenty of job experience but somewhat lacking in life experience, I decided that moving to a new country, picking up new skills and building a new life was more exciting than trying to advance in an industry I felt was not right for me.
 I taught English in Japan and then France and this lead to enormous amounts of personal development and I became a more confident and experienced individual.

 Our daily lives are filled with technology and it excites me that I could be working on an app that could be used by thousands if not millions of people.
+With software development I have found my <a href="https://medium.com/@lisamccormack/ikigai-e0ac8235bb87">Ikigai</a>.
 Technology helps solve problems and I enjoy finding solutions; how to build something, researching, talking about it with different people and being creative.